dmvict/wDeasync/README.md

 You may tempted to use [node-fibers](https://github.com/laverdet/node-fibers) or a module derived from it, but node fibers can only wrap async function call into a sync function inside a fiber.
 In the case above you cannot assume all  callers are inside fibers.
 On the other hand, if you start a fiber in `getData` then `getData` itself will still return immediately without waiting for the async call result.
 For similar reason ES6 generators introduced in Node v0.11 won't work either.

 What really needed is a way to block subsequent JavaScript from running without blocking entire thread by yielding to allow other events in the event loop to be handled.
 Ideally the blockage is removed as soon as the result of async function is available.
-A less ideal but often acceptable alternative is a `sleep` function which you can use to implement the blockage like ```while(!done) sleep(100);```.
+A less ideal but often acceptable alternative is a `sleep` function which you can use to implement the blockage like ```while( !done ) sleep( 100 );```.
 It is less ideal because sleep duration has to be guessed.
 It is important the `sleep` function not only shouldn't block entire thread, but also shouldn't incur busy wait that pegs the CPU to 100%.
 </small>

 DeAsync supports both alternatives.

 ## Usages

-* Generic wrapper of async function with conventional API signature `function(p1,...pn,function cb(error,result){})`.
+Generic wrapper of async function with conventional API signature `function( p1, ...pn, function cb( error, result ){ } )`.
 Returns `result` and throws `error` as exception if not null:

 ```javascript
 var wdeasync = require( 'wdeasync' );